block-wallet/extension/docs/guideline.md

 ### ⤴ Open a Pull Request

 Once your changes are ready please open a Pull Request and complete the template.
 The reviewer team will check your PR and when it's approved you'll be able to merge it.
-In case you won't to do an external contribution please create an Issue with your proposal.
+In case you want to do an external contribution please create an Issue with your proposal.